ROHITKUMBHAR6800/senior-citizens-care-/README.md

 The logic behind the medical and consultant models is that elderly people can buy medicines from their nearest shop by using this application and medicines can be delivered by that perticular shops at the home of eldery people and money would be paid at the time of delivery.
 They can also take any perticular consultant service and can book an appointment.
 They can give ratting according to their satisfaction.

+Here some features like forgate password, change password api's develoded if in case anyone forgate password then they can get new password and also they can change there own password.
+In this case email id would be played crusial role.